 Tryst pursed his lips in a firm line and gave a little sigh of annoyance.
 “I am a mercenary under contract to the Lord Master of Illiastra, a different sort of mercenary than usual, but a mercenary nonetheless.
-I am not the answer to your woes and you would be wise to forget about me.”
-Tryst gave her his back as he attempted to leave.
+I am not the answer to your woes and you would be wise to forget about me,” Tryst spoke as he gave her his back as he attempted to leave.

-“As you would forget about me?” she queried as he walked back the way he came, “You would leave Daol Bay and I to the mercy of the Palombs?”
+“As you would forget about me?” she queried, “You would leave Daol Bay and me to the mercy of the Palombs?”

-To himself, Tryst rolled his eyes.
-He knew that she was making an attempt at shaming him into accepting her offer and Tryst was having none of it.
+Tryst rolled his eyes, knowing that she was making an attempt at shaming him into accepting her offer, though Tryst was having none of it.
 “What would be my alternative?” he asked, by way of reply.
 “While your sister remained, you wanted me to marry you and whisk you off to Gildriad, now what?
 You would have me marry you and assume power in Daol Bay?”
 Tryst’s tone was more than a little sarcastic, even a little stinging.

 “Eamon Palomb would challenge my rule.
 He and the entire might of the eastern half of Illiastra.
-Goodnight, Miss Tullivan.”
-Tryst left her with that, returning to the dining hall.
+Goodnight, Miss Tullivan,” Tryst offered in the parting.
+Leaving her with that, he returned to the dining hall.

-“You found my lady, I trust?”
+“You found the lady, I trust?”
 Tryst heard over his shoulder, turning to see his smiling friend leaning against the same wall he had left him at.

 “Anytime, old friend, I shall see you on the morrow.”
 Freyard chortled, evidently quite amused at himself.